cocos/cocos-engine/native/cocos/scripting/js-bindings/docs/JSB2.0-learning-en.md

 ### Configure Module .ini Files

 The configuration method is the same as that in Creator v1.6.
 The main points to note are: In Creator v1.7 `script_control_cpp` field is deprecated because `script_control_cpp` field affects the entire module.
-If the module needs to bind the `cocos2d::Ref` subclass and non- `cocos2d::Ref` class, the original binding configuration in v1.6 can not meet the demand.
+If the module needs to bind the `cc::Ref` subclass and non- `cc::Ref` class, the original binding configuration in v1.6 can not meet the demand.
 The new field introduced in v1.7 is `classes_owned_by_cpp`, which indicates which classes need to be controlled by the CPP object's life cycle.

 An additional, there is a configuration field in v1.7 is `persistent_classes` to indicate which classes are always present during game play, such as: `TextureCache`, `SpriteFrameCache`, `FileUtils`, `EventDispatcher`, `ActionManager`, `Scheduler`.